reacherhq/check-if-email-exists/README.md

 [Read more](https://help.reacher.email/reacher-licenses) about Reacher's license.

-You can also take a look at the [OpenAPI documentation](https://help.reacher.email/rest-api-documentation) of this JSON object.
+Please also take a look at the [OpenAPI documentation](https://help.reacher.email/rest-api-documentation) of this JSON object.

 ## ❓ FAQ